 Traveling forms.
 Traveling let time last four times longer.
 Traveling makes one feeling very alive.
 Alert.
 And aware.

 Artist chasing the simple life

 It was quite a juggling act to find the balance between my active lifestyle and wanting to settle down.
-It took us several places, modes of transport and travels to find out.
-Now I can say we’re ‘setteled’.
+It took us, Geo and me, several places, modes of transport and travels to find out.
+Now I can say we’re ‘settled’.
 I feel I can live a lifestyle connected to the cycling way of life: away from society, disconnected from conformation and simplicity.
-I keep exploring by bicycle and kickbike, but small scale.
+I keep exploring by foot, bicycle and kickbike, but small scale.

 Visit my shop CINDYneedleart